Stable components in the parameter plane of transcendental functions of finite type: Distinguished parameter values: Proof of Proposition B.

+Let $\Lambda$ be a dynamically natural slice for a family of entire or meromorphic functions and let $ \calf_\Lambda=\{f_\lambda \}_{\la \in \Lambda}$ be the corresponding dynamically natural family.
+Recall that the definition implies that $\#{S(f_\la)}$ is constant and finite for all $\la\in\Lambda$.
+Let $v_\la$ denote the free asymptotic value of $f_\la$.
+Our goal is to discuss special parameter values for which the forward orbit of the free singular value is finite.
+We restrict our discussion to parameters varying in $\Lambda$ and to the bifurcation locus $\calb(v_{\la})$, although the definitions could be adapted for the full holomorphic family defined over $X$.

-In this section we discuss special parameter values for which the forward orbit of some singular value is finite. \begin{definition}[\bf Misiurewicz parameter] A parameter $\la\in\Lambda$ (or the map $f_\la$) is called {\em Misiurewicz } if there is a singular value $s \in S(f_\la)$ such that $f_\la^n(s)$ is a repelling periodic point for some $n\geq 0$. \end{definition}
+\begin{definition}[Misiurewicz parameters] A parameter $\la\in\Lambda$ (or the map $f_\la$) is called a {\em $\Lambda$ slice Misiurewicz parameter} if the free singular value $v_{\la}$ has the property that $f_\la^n(v_{\la})$ is a repelling or parabolic periodic point for some $n\geq 0$. \end{definition}

-\begin{remark*} It might happen that for $\la$ in a dynamically natural slice, some iterate of the free asymptotic value $v_\la$ lands on an attracting or neutral periodic cycle $\mathbf{a}$.
-If $\mathbf{a}$ is attracting or parabolic, there must be a singular value $v' \neq v_\la$ of $f_\la$ in the immediate basin of attraction of $\mathbf{a}$.
-Because we are in a dynamically natural slice $\mathbf{a}$ must be one of the $N-1$ persistent attracting cycles.
-Since $v_\la$ belongs to a preperiodic component of the full basin of attraction of $\mathbf{a}$, $\lambda$ is a $J$-stable parameter in $\Lambda$.
-We therefore choose not to call these parameters Misiurewicz parameters. \end{remark*}
+\begin{remark*} In the definition above we assumed the periodic point $f_\la^n(v_{\la})$ to be repelling or parabolic, because we want our Misiurewicz parameters belong to $\mathcal{B}(v_\la)$.
+Indeed, otherwise $f_\la^n(v_{\la})$ would be attracting, Siegel or Cremer.
+In the first case the parameter $\la$ would be $J-$stable while the last two cases cannot occur since by definition of $\Lambda$, they would imply the presence of $N$ non-repelling cycles, and therefore $N$ singular values apart from $v_\la$. \end{remark*}

+For simplicity of exposition, throughout this paper we will refer to $\Lambda$ slice Misiurewicz parameters as Misiurewicz parameters.

 By definition, Misiurewicz parameters are solutions of